RinatTr/BetterChat/README.md

 # BetterChat
-Welcome to BetterChat, a chat, but a better one.
+Welcome to BetterChat: a chat, but a better one.
 Built using React, Websockets, NodeJS, express, PostgreSQL.

 ![](./docs/screenshot_better.png)